instaloader/instaloader/docs/cli-options.rst

    Disable user interaction, i.e. do not print messages (except errors) and fail if login credentials are needed but not given.
    This is handy for running :ref:`instaloader-as-cronjob`.

+.. option:: +args.txt

+    Read arguments from file `args.txt`, a shortcut to provide argument from file rather than command-line.
+This provide a convient way to hide login info from CLI. and also can use for simplify managment of long arguments.

+    .. note:: text file should separate arg with line break.

+        args.txt example

+        ```
+            --login MYUSENAME
+            --password MYPASSWORD
+            --fast-update
+         ```